 On October 1, 2019, the Sweetwater County Commissioners and the State of Wyoming approved an eighteen-month deferral of principal payments beginning October 1, 2019.
 On October 6, 2020, the State Bond Loan was again modified to defer principal payments for an additional eighteen months.
-Quarterly principal payments are scheduled to resume on October 1, 2022, and the last payment will be due on October 1, 2024.
+Quarterly principal payments were resumed on October 1, 2022, and the last payment will be due on October 1, 2024.